wagtail/wagtail/docs/reference/pages/model_reference.rst

         Calling this will copy the content of this revision into the live object.
 If the object is in draft, it will be published.

+    .. autoattribute:: base_content_object

+        This property returns the object this revision belongs to as an instance of the base class.

 ``GroupPagePermission``
 =======================